 Ordinarily, the employer will step in and pay 80 % of the salary up until day 14 (sick pay), save for a statutory deduction equivalent to approx. one day’s pay.
 From day 15 onwards, compensation to the employee will be paid by the State.

-In the present situation and to avoid employees with Covid-19 symptoms infecting others, the Swedish Government has decided that employees will receive compensation from the State for the statutory deduction, and that employers carrying the cost for sick pay during the period until day 14 will also receive State compensation.
+In the present situation and to avoid employees with Covid-19 symptoms infecting others, the Swedish Government has decided that employees may receive compensation from the State for the statutory deduction, and that employers carrying the cost for sick pay during the period until day 14 will also receive State compensation (for the period 1 August until 31 December 2020 only to the extent that the employer’s costs relating to sick pay are higher than what could be considered as normal).
 Additionally, employees will only have to present a doctor’s certificate after 21 days (the normal period being 7 days).

 New rules on temporary reduction of employer’s social security contributions, to the effect that only old-age pension contributions remain payable, have been adopted.
 After the reduction, the social security contributions payable amount to approx. 10 % instead of approx. 31 %.
 The reduction will be available for up to 30 employees and in relation to that part of the salary of the employee which does not exceed SEK 25,000.
 The rules apply to salaries paid during the period 1 March 2020 – 30 June 2020.